-- 1⁄2 cup dirt
+- ½ Cup of dirt

 What You Do:

-You can easily turn this into a science experiment by having him keep a journal to track the plant's progress.
-He can check back at the same time every day and draw a picture of the plant to record how much it's growing.
+You can easily turn this into a science experiment by having her keep a journal to track the plant's progress.
+She can check back at the same time every day and draw a picture of the plant to record how much it's growing.
 If you want, you can even plant some more radishes in your garden and track their progress as well.
-How does the plant inside the greenhouse differ from the plant outside it?
+How does the plant inside the greenhouse differ from the plant outside of it?
 Does the greenhouse seem to have any effect on the radish's growth?